I thought it would be possible to closely monitor the appearance using Google Chrome's headless mode, so I tried it.

 I'm Mandai, in charge of Wild on the development team.

-Beyond Co., Ltd. is an MSP, so we monitor various things depending on the customer's order.
+Beyond Co., Ltd. is an MSP, so we perform various monitoring tasks according to customer orders

-Among them, there is a type of monitoring called appearance monitoring, which accesses the site using the same (or similar) method that users access the site and checks whether the page is displayed correctly.
+Among these is external monitoring, which involves accessing the site in the same (or similar) way that a user would access the site and checking whether the page is displayed correctly

-There are various tools that can be used to access a site and check whether the data is being collected correctly, and it is possible to do it yourself using curl, etc., but these methods do not allow people who receive alerts from various monitoring tools to check the site.
-You can find out the cause only by accessing .
+There are various tools available to access a site and check whether data is being collected normally, and it is also possible to do it yourself using curl, etc., but with these methods, the cause can only be discovered if the person who receives an alert from the various monitoring tools accesses the site

 Preparation